United States Senator from Nebraska in recognition of his public services.

 Built for the people of The United States of America by the Tennessee Valley Authority under direction of the Congress and the President.

 Location.
 36° 13.5′ N, 84° 5.3′ W. Marker is in Norris, Tennessee, in Anderson County.
 Marker can be reached from Norris Freeway (Tennessee Route 441), on the left when traveling north.
+Marker is located at the Norris Dam Parking Area.
 Touch for map.
-Marker is located at the Norris Dam Parking Area.
 Marker is in this post office area: Norris TN 37828, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on April 21, 2017.
-This page originally submitted on March 8, 2017, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 273 times since then and 40 times this year.
+This page was last revised on September 2, 2020.
+It was originally submitted on March 8, 2017, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 397 times since then and 26 times this year.
 Last updated on April 14, 2017, by Byron Hooks of Sandy Springs, Georgia.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 8, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.